AI GUN DETECTION

 DETECTThe AI then works as a gun detector, searching for a handgun or long gun in close proximity to the body.
 A wide range of handguns, shotguns, rifles and military-style weapons are distinguished by the AI while inert objects such as cell phones, hand-tools, common office objects and more are identified to diminish possible false positives.

 ANALYZEFinally, through a proprietary process, multiple frames of video are analyzed in sequence to establish a coherent track on the threat, reducing spurious or false detections.
-Additionally, the relationship of the gun to the arm and hand of the body is analyzed to bring additional clarity to the situation and help determine, with a high level of confidence, if an actual gun detection is in fact an active shooter threat.
+Additionally, the relationship of the gun to the arm and hand of the body is analyzed to bring additional clarity to the situation and help determine, with a high level of confidence, if an actual gun detection is in fact a threat.

-The culmination of these stages results in an active shooter detection in fractions of a second.
+The culmination of these stages results in shooter detection in fractions of a second.
 Rich intelligence that increases situational awareness (photo, video snippet, camera name and location) is shared with the customer’s security operations center for verification or to Omnilert’s geographically redundant, five-diamond certified monitoring centers.

 Explore our latest news and educational content related to active shooter protection, gun detection technology and emergency communications and automation.